Why PepsiCo Inc. (PEP)’s Most Recent Report Reveals Some Hints About Its Future

-PepsiCo Inc. (NASDAQ:PEP) went up by 0.92% from its latest closing price compared to the recent 1-year high of $177.24.
-The company’s stock price has collected 1.95% of gains in the last five trading sessions.
-The Wall Street Journal reported on 03/08/22 that Coca-Cola, PepsiCo Pull Back From Russia as Ukraine Crisis Deepens
+PepsiCo Inc. (NASDAQ:PEP) went down by -2.30% from its latest closing price compared to the recent 1-year high of $177.62.
+The company’s stock price has collected -3.44% of loss in the last five trading sessions.
+Barron’s reported on 04/26/22 that PepsiCo Tops Earnings Estimates and Boosts Organic Revenue Forecast

 Is It Worth Investing in PepsiCo Inc. (NASDAQ :PEP) Right Now?